rcpch/epilepsy12-documentation/docs/development/manual-setup.md

 cd rcpch-audit-engine
 ```

 Then install all the requirements.
-Note you can't do this without PostgreSQL already installed.
+Note you can't do this without PostgreSQL already installed first.

 ```console
 pip install -r requirements/development-requirements.txt
 ```

-#### Initialize the environment variables
+## Initialize the environment variables

 ```console
 source example.env
 ```

+!!! danger
+    The included example environment variables are not secure and must never be used in production.

-#### Prepare the database for use
+## Prepare the database for use

 ```console
 s/migrate
 ```

-#### Create superuser to enable logging into admin section
+## Create superuser to enable logging into admin section

 ```console
 python manage.py createsuperuser